 Before the treatment begins, a local anaesthetic is injected around the tooth that will be worked on.
 The child won’t feel pain and might be drowsy.

 Firstly, the pulp inside the tooth is removed with special files.
 Following this, the tooth is disinfected, washed, dried and filled.
 Lastly, it is filled with a re-absorbable material.

 After the treatment, the tooth can be a bit tender because the dentist has cleaned around the tooth.
 The infection should clear quickly and there should be no need for medical pain relief.

 Most of the time it’s important to keep the baby tooth.
 An exception is if the baby tooth is about to fall out and the permanent adult tooth is due to erupt and grow in soon.

 Furthermore, the extraction of a baby tooth can negatively impact the growth of the permanent tooth.
 When it’s lost early, the adjacent teeth can shift into the space that has been left, leaving the new tooth without a clear pathway to erupt.

-In cases of infections caused by cavities, these can be avoided by ensuring your child maintains good dental hygiene and has regular dental check-ups.
-A pulpectomy can be avoided by diagnosing decay in the early stages and preventing dental trauma.
+In cases of infections caused by cavities, these can be avoided by ensuring your child has regular dental check-ups and maintains good dental hygiene.
+If an infection occurs, a pulpectomy can be avoided by diagnosing infection in the early stages.
 An alternative to the procedure is to extract the tooth, but as previously mentioned, this is often not the best treatment in the long term.

 Visit Dr Wong’s Top Doctors profile to find out how she and her highly skilled team at Moira Wong Orthodontics can care for your family’s orthodontic needs, including a pulpectomy should your child need one.